lowspin/Baking-App/README.md

 When screen is rotated to landscape in the Step detail activity in the phone, the video is enlarged to fullscreen.

+When user leaves the app or rotates the device, video playback and state (play or pause) resumes at the last position.

 ## Widget
-A ompanion homescreen widget is provided which shows the last viewed recipe's list of ingredients.
+A ompanion homescreen widget is provided which shows the last viewed recipe's list of ingredients in a listview.
 The data displayed on widget is replaced each time a new recipe is viewed.
+Clicking on the title (name of the recipe) in the widget launches the app.

 ## Unit Test
 One unit test using Espresso has been added for the Main Activity: